AbhijithMadhav/distributed-systems/chat-system/README.md

-# Chat System
+# Chat messaging system

-A ‘Chat system’ is something like Whatsapp which enables users to communicate.
+A ‘Chat messaging system’ is something like Whatsapp which enables users to communicate.
 The communication can be via text messages, photos, videos, audio calls or video calls.
 Focus here is on communication via text messages

 ## Requirements
 ### Functional